simshadows/simshadows.github.io/src/pages/tech/semiprivate/2025-04-10-home-server-planning.md

 - Smart home stuff?
 - Home security stuff?

-## Ideas
+## Alternatives

-- Take advantage of containerization
-- Automate everything such that everything gracefully closes automatically on shut-down, and everything relaunches on startup.
-- Need to automate softare updates.
-- Maximum security.
-    - Is it possible to put everything behind SSH?
+- Web UI Torrent clients
+    - rtorrent / rutorrent
+        - I used this for years a long while back.
+        - But this seems poorly maintained these days.
+    - qBittorrent / VueTorrent
-    - What about VPN?
+    - Deluge
-    - Configure strictest firewall settings possible.